 But even after a great family day out at a wildlife attraction, what would make you go from a casual visitor to a paid member or season pass holder?

-Although these benefits might be obvious to you, the value of a membership pass might be less clear to your guests.
-So to help you convince more guests that membership is a good idea, here are our four best practices for marketing membership passes.
+Although these benefits might seem obvious, the value of a membership pass might be less clear to your guests.
+So, to help you convince more guests that membership is a good idea, here are our four best practices for marketing membership passes.

 Buying a membership or seasonal pass is not just a financial investment for guests.
 It's an emotional commitment too.

-To get value for money, members must feel ready to commit to returning to your wildlife attraction multiple times.
-Convincing them that they should means selling them on a membership’s benefits, not just its features.
+To get value for money, your members must feel ready to commit to returning to your wildlife attraction multiple times.
+Convincing them means selling the membership’s benefits, not just its features.

-For example, picture two different wildlife attraction membership pass offers, A and B. Both are selling the same thing: year-round visits for a once-off fee.
+For example, picture two different wildlife attraction membership pass offers, A and B. Both are selling the same thing: year-round visits for a one-off fee.